deda-ca/node-red-flow-src-sync/README.md

-# node-red-src-editor
+# node-red-flow-src-sync

-Remotely edit and synchronize Node-RED nodes within IDEs such as VS Code.
+Remotely edit and synchronize Node-RED flows within IDEs such as VS Code.

 ## Features